 As the first step in the registration process, all new students are required to obtain departmental approval of the courses selected for each quarter's study program.
-Unclassified post-baccalaureate students with "undeclared" status must see the Dean of Graduate Studies for advisement.
+Unclassified post-baccalaureate students with "undeclared" status must see the University Graduate Advisor for advisement.
 To assist in the initial advisement and course selection, newly admitted students need to have with them a personal copy of their college transcripts and the copy of their evaluation, if received.